 - Master students may also apply for undergraduate courses

 * Bachelor students applying in ISUP's application system will only be shown undergraduate/bachelor courses as standard.
 If bachelor students wish to take graduate/master courses, they should choose random undergraduate courses, write in the "Applicant notes" what graduate courses they would like to choose instead, and we will change them manually in the system.

-- Exchange students must choose two preferred courses and two alternative courses unless your home university agrees to grant you an exemption to take only one course and communicates this to the ISUP secretariat
+- Exchange students must choose two preferred courses unless your home university agrees to grant you an exemption to take only one course and communicates this to the ISUP secretariat.

 - To make sure there are no time conflicts between your courses, please check the course and exam timetables in the section Courses and exams.

 - Students can maximum take two courses at ISUP (max 15 ECTS) since the workload per course amounts to 206 hours (the workload for two courses is more than a full time job).